speedment/speedment-doc/pages/enterprise_spring.md

 ```

-Multiple filters can be used by wrapping the filters objects into a list like this:
+Multiple filters can be used by wrapping the filters objects into an array like this:

 ```
 curl -G localhost:8080/sakila/film --data-urlencode \